 Court-Appointed Receivers for Judgment Collection

 So what is a court receiver?
 Sections 64.021, 64.022, 64.023 of the Texas Civil Practice and Remedies Code state that a court-appointed receiver must have the qualifications of being a citizen of Texas and a registered voter at the time of appointment, be a disinterested party, take an oath, and be able to post a bond through the completion of their court-ordered efforts.
-Many attorneys, including experienced attorneys Seth Kretzer and James Volberding, have frequently served in this role.
+Many attorneys, including experienced attorney Seth Kretzer, have frequently served in this role.

 Turnover Orders – Texas Civil Practice & Remedies Code Section 31.002